 Error: TLS Error: TLS key negotiation failed to occur within 60 seconds

 OpenVPN may display the error message "TLS Error: TLS key negotiation failed to occur within 60 seconds (check your network connectivity)" in the OpenVPN log if is unable to connect to the remote VPN server.
+The 60 second value may vary (for example, 30 seconds) depending on the configuration.

 Viscosity performs a "reachability check" before attempting to connect a VPN connection.
 This check allows Viscosity to determine whether the remote VPN server can theoretically be reached over the network so a connection can be established.
 As this check is passing it means the fault is unlikely to lie with your computer.
 It is more likely one of the following is the case: